Chloramines

-Chloramines refer to derivatives of ammonia and organic amines wherein one or more N-H bonds have been replaced by N-Cl bonds.
+Chloramines refer to derivatives of ammonia and organic amines wherein one or more N−H bonds have been replaced by N−Cl bonds.
 Two classes of compounds are considered: inorganic chloramines and organic chloramines.
+Chloramines are the most widely used members of the halamines.

 Inorganic chloramines

 Inorganic chloramines comprise three compounds: monochloramine (NH2Cl), dichloramine (NHCl2), and nitrogen trichloride (NCl3).
 Monochloramine is of broad significance as a disinfectant for water.

+Inorganic chloramines are produced by the reaction of ammonia and hypochlorous acid or chlorine.
+An urban legend claims that mixing household bleach (aqueous sodium hypochlorite) with ammonia-based cleaners releases chlorine gas or mustard gas; in reality, the gas produced by the reaction is a mixture of inorganic chloramines.

 Organic chloramines

 Organic chloramines feature the NCl functional group attached to an organic substituent.
-Examples include N-chloromorpholine (ClN(CH2CH2)2O), N-chloropiperidine, and N-chloroquinuclidinium chloride.
+The simplest organic chloramine is N-chloromethylamine, CH3NHCl; notable examples include N-chloromorpholine (ClN(CH2CH2)2O), N-chloropiperidine, and N-chloroquinuclidinium chloride.

-Chloramines are commonly produced by the action of bleach on secondary amines:
+Chloramines are commonly produced by the action of sodium hypochlorite on secondary amines: